-The content of this brochure was quality assured by Janna Berg, a pulmonologist at Vestfold Hospital Trust, and Vilde Drageset Haakensen, specialist in oncology and senior consultant at the Department of Oncology, Oslo University Hospital.
+The content of this brochure was quality assured by Vilde Drageset Haakensen, specialist in oncology and senior consultant at the Department of Oncology, Oslo University Hospital, and Janna Berg, pulmonologist at the Department of Medicine, Vestfold Hospital Trust.

 The brochure was developed with support from Takeda, MSD, Roche and AstraZeneca.